The ultimate guide to boost Wi-Fi: 19 ways to improve your internet speed

 2. Test your speeds regularly, even monitoring in real-time

 The first step to better Wi-Fi is to understand your speeds.
-Start by going to speedtest.net to run a quick online test.
+Start by going to TechRadar's very own speed test to run a quick online test.
 For the highest results, start by using a computer connected to the router via a wired connection.

 Then test your speed with another device, such as a smartphone to compare.
 When testing via Wi-Fi, test near the router, with no walls or objects in-between.
 After testing, you can then determine whether the speeds you’re getting meet your needs.
 Move around your house, and try from a distance to see where your Wi-Fi has slow performance.